-Party or relevant jurisdiction European Union - United Kingdom (England and Wales) Title of project Factors affecting the distribution and behaviour of salmonid Time of project populations Objective of research project The main objective of the research is to investigate the habitat requirements of adult salmonids within the estuarine and freshwater environments.
+Party or relevant jurisdiction European Union - United Kingdom (England and Wales) Title of project Factors affecting the distribution and behaviour of salmonid The of project populations Objective of research project The main objective of the research is to investigate the habitat objective of research project requirements of adult salmonids within the estuarine and freshwater environments.
 However, one key element of the study is to investigate how changes in prey availability within the marine environment may influence recruitment of stocks between years.
-Brief description of research project Potential changes in the marine environment such as suitable water temperature and changes in oceanographic circulation patterns may influence the migration routes, growth, run-timing and survival of salmon in the sea and these changes will be influenced further by modifications to the climate.
+Brief description of research Potential changes in the marine environment such as suitable water project temperature and changes in oceanographic circulation patterns may influence the migration routes, growth, run-timing and survival of salmon in the sea and these changes will be influenced further by modifications to the climate.
 It has also been hypothesised that these changes in marine conditions may regulate salmon populations through modifying the distribution and abundance of key prey items.
 Therefore, variations in the numbers of returning adults may be directly correlated to previous feeding conditions in the open sea.
 One potential method to test this hypothesis is to retrospectively measure the stable isotopic composition of salmon scales, which reflect the isotopic composition of the prey items.
 Changes in the abundance or availability of specific food items may show up as changes in the stable isotopes within salmon scales.
 The purpose of the research is to investigate using this method whether "poor" years in terms of adult recruitment can be related to changes in productivity and the availability and quality of key prey species within the marine environment.
-This study will also form part of the programme of Dates during which research will take place research on salmon in the sea being co-ordinated by NASCO.
-April 2005 - March 2010 Area in which research will take place England and Wales Estimated number and weight of salmon to be retained N/A Resources Estimated cost of the research project £721,830 (over 5 years) of which £67,000 is related to research on salmon at sea.
-Number of participating scientists 4 Name and e-mail address of coordinating scientist in charge of project Andrew Moore a.moore@cefas.co.uk Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used N/A Details of any collaborating countries N/A
+This study will also form part of the programme of research on salmon in the sea being co-ordinated by NASCO.
+Dates during which research April 2005 - March 2010 will take place • Area in which research will England and Wales take place Estimated number and weight N/A of salmon to be retained Resources Estimated cost of the £721,830 (over 5 years) of which £67,000 is related to research on research project salmon at sea. researen projeet Sumon at Sou.
+Number of participating 4 scientists Name and e-mail address Andrew Moore of coordinating scientist a.moore@cefas.co.uk in charge of project Details of research N/A vessels, e.g. name, registration, call sign and e description of vessel Type and amount of gear N/A and other equipment to be used Details of any collaborating countries N/A